Communities work with Habitat to lift up their neighborhoods

 “The framework essentially lays out a process that residents and local partners can follow together to improve quality of life in a neighborhood,” says Kelly Cox, Habitat’s associate director of neighborhood revitalization.

 Relying on residents’ dreams and concerns about their neighborhood, the Quality of Life Framework calls for building a strong sense of community and acting on shared resident and community objectives.
 Depending on the neighborhood, these goals could include improved housing, safety and economic opportunity.

 Over five years, local communities and Habitat are testing the framework.
-The Robert Wood Johnson Foundation — along with Lowe’s, Wells Fargo and General Motors — are financial supporters of the initiative.
+The Robert Wood Johnson Foundation — along with Lowe’s, Wells Fargo, General Motors, H&R Block and the Elizabeth Anton Habitat for Humanity Fund — are financial supporters of the initiative.

 Here are snapshots of the participating communities, their challenges and aspirations.